-The following disciplinary rules specify acts prohibited in the Jail facility, Courthouse, Hospital or other or locations while under the Sheriff's authority and the actions which can be imposed on you as a consequence of you violating these rules.
+The following disciplinary rules specify acts prohibited in the Jail facility, Courthouse, Hospital or locations to include but not limited to if you are housed in a different jail while under the Sheriff's authority and the actions which can be imposed on you as a consequence of you violating these rules.
 The following rules apply to all inmates, including federal and state sentenced inmates, i.e. US Marshal, ICE and Federal Bureau of Prison being held in the Scott County Jail.
 This includes